Beta

 • Calories 900 kcal or more, capped at 70

 Applied caps are stored alongside the score so you can see exactly why a meal did not go higher.
+The strictest cap wins.

 When fibre is missing